A Resource for Planning in the Oregon Territorial Sea

 The Roadmap development process is not a formal rulemaking effort.
 The Roadmap will not directly create or amend laws, rules, or other enforceable policies.
 New state enforceable policies would occur through separate processes which the Roadmap would identify and inform.

-DLCD will conduct outreach and engagement with state agencies, local governments, and affected communities to support developing the Offshore Wind Energy Roadmap.
+DLCD conducted outreach and engagement with state agencies, local governments, and affected communities to support developing the Offshore Wind Energy Roadmap.
 DLCD is also working with Tribal Governments on how they want to be involved in the formation of the Roadmap.
 Community engagement will provide critical feedback to DLCD as we respond to HB 4080.

 Offshore Wind Roadmap Timeline GraphicRoundtable for the Offshore Wind Energy Roadmap